18dubu/ChunhuaLab_2016BBW/README.md

 ## Methods summary: with existing MySQL database
 query: return trial list [[CT1 for drug1,CT2 for drug 1...],[CT for drug2]...] with the search of a certain drug name list
-    (from clinicaltrials.gov search engine, not from database) extractRule/extractConcept mappingUMLS compareRules/compareConcepts/compareTrials aggregateRules/aggregateConcepts

-The program is reconstructed by Handong Ma (hm2588 at columbia dot edu) with previous work of Prof. Chunhua Weng's lab